Yipara logoYipara

 Cat Gum & Tongue Color Photo Analysis Tool — Pale, Blue, Yellow Photo AI

 Pale, white, blue, bright red, or yellow gums in your cat?
-Upload a photo for educational AI triage — identify visual signs consistent with anemia, FeLV, feline asthma, stomatitis, jaundice, or toxin exposure. ⚠️ If gums/tongue look pale, blue, or yellow AND your cat is weak, open-mouth breathing, or not eating — drive to an ER immediately.
+Upload a photo for educational AI triage — identify visual signs consistent with low red blood cells, feline immune concerns, cat breathing concerns, severe mouth inflammation, yellow gum tint, or toxin exposure. ⚠️ If gums/tongue look pale, blue, or yellow AND your cat is weak, open-mouth breathing, or not eating — drive to an ER immediately.
 Acetaminophen (Tylenol) and lily exposure are emergencies requiring veterinary care within hours.
 Educational only — not a veterinary diagnosis.

 📸 View photo guide for best results ↓